Meet one of the periodic table’s lesser-known liquid metals — and beware some dangerous competition from a few felonious element collectors.

-This episode’s alternate title was, “The Wet Bandits.”
+This episode’s alternate title was, “Caught Wet-Handed.”

 Credit Kean: The gallium gag is such a classic chemistry prank that author Sam Kean named his seminal book of elemental history, “The Disappearing Spoon.”
 It’s an excellent book, and I go out of my way to make sure these podcast episodes don’t just reiterate what he’s already documented.

 I Thought There Were More Fools On The Internet: Here are a couple videos that demonstrate gallium’s “wetness” and mercury’s “dryness.”

 Videos of mercury are shockingly uncommon on YouTube, but this is one where you can see how the metal acts when prodded with a glass instrument.